 Please note that the MALS program will no longer be admitting students interested in this track.
 Prospectives students interested in this track can apply to the new Master's in Digital Humanities.

-MALS students take four classes within the program—Introduction to Graduate Liberal Studies, two core courses in their chosen track, and the thesis—and choose their remaining electives from among all courses offered across the doctoral and certificate programs at the Graduate Center.
+MALS students take four classes within the program—Introduction to Graduate Liberal Studies, two core courses in their chosen track, and the thesis/capstone project—and choose their remaining electives from among courses offered in the Social Sciences and Humanities at the Graduate Center.

 MALS Track in Digital Humanities

 The digital humanities is an emerging field of scholarly endeavor that has come into prominence in recent years.
 Defined broadly as the application of digital technologies to humanities scholarship and teaching, the digital humanities involves a range of approaches that include algorithmic literary criticism, new models of “distant reading,” the use of network theory to examine historical events, the digital encoding and analysis of archival manuscripts, the incorporation of geospatial data into scholarly projects, the uses of social media and networked platforms to enhance classroom instruction, among others.
 The field, as a whole, explores the ways in which traditional scholarly activities are being reshaped by the new methodologies made possible through data-driven inquiry.

 The two core courses in the DH track introduce students to broad trends in DH scholarship and give them practical experience in using DH methods and tools.
 This mix of theoretically informed analysis with hands-on practice reflects the popular sentiment that DH is, at least in part, about building.
 After taking the two core courses in the track and the introductory MALS course, students will be able to pursue deeper knowledge in a particular humanities discipline.
 In their thesis/capstone projects, students will take advantage of this mix of specialized discipline-specific knowledge and research methodologies to create projects that will be of value to the larger digital humanities community.